Units, zero-divisors and idempotents in rings graded by torsion-free groups: Introduction

 Many of the problems in Kaplansky's original list \cite{Kap56} have been solved.
 The zero-divisor problem and the unit problem have been solved, in the affirmative, for several important classes of groups (see e.g. \cite{Bro1976,Cli1980,Far1976,For1973,KLM1988,Li77}).
 Significant progress has been made on the idempotent problem using algebraic as well as analytical methods (see e.g. \cite{Bur1970,For1973b} and \cite{HK2001,Mar1986,MY2002,Pus2002}).
 For a thorough account of the development on the above problems during the 1970s, we refer the reader to D. S. Passman's extensive monograph \cite{Pas1977Book}.
 In recent years computational approaches have been proposed as means of attacking the zero-divisor problem (see \cite{DHJ2015,Sch2013}).
-Nevertheless, for a general group $G$ all three problems remain open.
+In 2021, there was a major breakthrough when G. Gardam \cite{Gardam2021} presented a counterexample to the unit conjecture in characteristic 2.
+Soon thereafter, A. G. Murray \cite{Murray2021} presented counterexamples in arbitrary prime characteristic.
+Nevertheless, for a general group $G$ all three problems remain open for group rings of characteristic zero.

 We should point out that the problems exhibit a (potential) hierarchy.
-Indeed, an affirmative answer to the unit problem implies an affirmative answer to the zero-divisor problem, which in turn implies an affirmative answer to the idempotent problem (see \cite[Remark 1.1]{Val2002}).
+Indeed, an affirmative answer to the unit problem, for a fixed group $G$, implies an affirmative answer to the zero-divisor problem, which in turn implies an affirmative answer to the idempotent problem for the same group $G$ (see \cite[Rem.~1.1]{Val2002}).

 In the last two decades the idempotent problem has regained interest, mainly due to its connection with the Baum-Connes conjecture in operator algebra (see e.g \cite{Val2002}) via the so-called Kadison-Kaplansky conjecture for reduced group C\Star algebras.
 The idempotent problem is also connected to the Farrell-Jones conjecture (see \cite{BLR2008}).
-Moreover, W. L\"{u}ck \cite{L2002} has shown that if $G$ is a torsion-free group and $K$ is a subfield of $\C$ which satisfies the Atiyah conjecture \cite[Conjecture 10.3]{L2002} with coefficients in $K$, then the zero-divisor problem has an affirmative answer for $K[G]$.
-Altogether, this shows that Kaplansky's problems for group rings remain highly relevant to modern mathematics.\\
+Moreover, W. L\"{u}ck \cite{L2002} has shown that if $G$ is a torsion-free group and $K$ is a subfield of $\C$ which satisfies the Atiyah conjecture \cite[Conj.~10.3]{L2002} with coefficients in $K$, then the zero-divisor problem has an affirmative answer for $K[G]$.
+Altogether, this shows that Problem~\ref{prob:KapGR}, in particular in characteristic zero, remains highly relevant to modern mathematics.\\